If you’re leaving your job for a new employer, it’s important to address whether or not to roll over your 401(k). The wrong decision could cost you.

-Always consult with a tax professional to make sure that you are making the decision that is best for your unique circumstances.
-Here are some options.
+You may want to consult with a tax professional to make sure that you are making the decision that is best for your unique circumstances.

 Keep your 401(k) with your previous employer

 In this instance, you won’t change a thing.
-Just make sure that you still actively monitor your plan for performance and to be aware if any changes occur.
+Just make sure that you still actively monitor your investments in the plan for performance and remain aware of any significant changes that occur.

 If you really like your current investment options and are paying a low amount of fees, this might be the right choice for you.